sevyharris/MonteCoffee/documentation/_build/html/_sources/options.rst.txt

     - **ns** (int): The frequency of adjusting barriers for quasi-equilibrated events.

-    - **ne** (int): How many events back to remember when adjusting barriers of quasi-equilibrated events, and the minimum number of times an event must be observed before scaling.
+    - **ne** (int): The number of events executed for a reaction in forward and backward direction for the reaction to be considered equilibrated.